 The name says it all here – portable cribs can be easily moved by being easily folded and reassembled.
 A portable baby crib that can keep up with your baby’s physical development is much more difficult to find.
 Newborns need special support, and sometimes a portable crib is not the best option in the long run.

 However, they can be the best cribs for babies and parents who travel frequently.
-Many times the best portable crib is a travel or pack and play, a very affordable option when it comes to babies and their parents on the go.
+The best portable crib is a journey or pack and play, a very affordable option for babies and their parents on the go.
 These cribs are folded and reassembled more like a tent rather than foldable furniture.
 There is one review below for a portable crib, but we also provide more travel crib reviews if you’ve already decided that’s the type of crip you need.

 Some Important Questions and Answers (FAQ)